-When searching, can I configure Oracle Service Cloud to use an AND between words instead of the OR join?
+When searching, can I configure Oracle B2C Service to use an AND between words instead of the OR join?

 | ANS_AND_SEARCH: If enabled, Complex Expression and regular Phrases searches performed on answers at both the end-user Answers tab and at the administration console are treated as though the words are joined by an AND connector (Boolean "AND" searches).
 If disabled, words are joined by an OR connector (Boolean "OR" searches).
 This option does not affect Similar or Exact Search.
 Default is disabled (No).

 Note: Aliasing works with both AND or OR searching as configured by the ANS_AND_SEARCH configuration setting.
 However, if aliases contain spaces, phrases will be expanded before aliases are processed.
 Example:

 Assume the aliases.txt file contains (note the space within RIGHT NOW): RIGHT NOW,RNT

 Assume an answer contains "RNT".

 If ANS_AND_SEARCH is enabled, a search for "RIGHT NOW" will not return the RNT answer since a Boolean AND search tries to match all single word phrases.
 In this case, it would try to match both "RIGHT" and "NOW".
 Since "RIGHT" and "NOW" do not have aliases, the search will not match the RNT answer even though the "RIGHT NOW" phrases will expand to include "RNT".

 |SC_AND_SEARCH: If enabled, searches performed on incidents at both the Account - Questions page and the administrative console are joined by an AND connector (Boolean "AND" searches).
 If disabled, words are joined by an OR connector (Boolean "OR" searches).|